+Animal welfare is often described through the five freedoms, which means an animal's life is:

+- 1. Free from hunger, thirst and malnutrition

+- 2. Free from thermal and physical discomfort

+- 3. Free from pain, injury and disease

+- 4. Expresses normal behaviour

-Animal welfare is often described through the Five Freedoms.
-It defines that for appropriate animal welfare during an animal's life it is as free as possible from hunger, thirst and malnutrition; thermal and physical discomfort; pain, injury and disease; expresses normal behaviour; and is free from fear and distress.
-The five freedoms are an outcome-based system.
-The provisions outline the husbandry necessary to promote the outcomes.
-As such, the concept is easy to convey to cattle producers.
-In addition to the five freedoms, any outcome-based working protocol for the evaluation of animal welfare must include chronic indices of failure to cope with physical and emotional challenge (Webster, 2016).
+- 5. Free from fear and distress.

+The five freedoms is an outcome-based system with provisions outlining the husbandry necessary to promote the five freedoms (Table 1).
+In addition to the five freedoms, any outcome-based working protocol for the evaluation of animal welfare must include chronic indices of failure to cope with physical and emotional challenges.

-Table 1: Five Freedoms of animal welfare
+Table 1: Five freedoms of animal welfare